ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 * `-d`:This flag stands for "detach".
 It runs the container in the background allowing you to continue using the terminal for other commands.

 * `-p 8080:8080`: This flag maps the `8080` from the host to the port `8080` inside the container.
-It means that you can access the applicatiob running inside the container on your host machine's port **8080**.
+It means that you can access the application running inside the container on your host machine's port **8080**.
 Simply go to the browser and put in there `localhost:8080` to display the application.

 * `--name jenkins-server`: This flag assigns a name to the container.
 In this case, the name is set to `jenkins-server`.